nixworks/public/news/2011/06/18/index.md

 ##### Burma
 ### [Burma accuses the Kachin Independence Army of starting deadly fighting near the Chinese border. ](/news/2011/06/18/burma-accuses-the-kachin-independence-army-of-starting-deadly-fighting-near-the-chinese-border.md)
-_Context: Burma, China, Kachin Independence Army_
+_Context: Kachin Independence Army, China, Burma_

 ##### South Korea
 ### [South Korean troops mistakenly fire on a Chinese passenger plane as it flies near the disputed Northern Limit Line on the border with North Korea; there are no casualties. ](/news/2011/06/18/south-korean-troops-mistakenly-fire-on-a-chinese-passenger-plane-as-it-flies-near-the-disputed-northern-limit-line-on-the-border-with-north.md)
-_Context: China, South Korea, North Korea, Northern Limit Line_
+_Context: China, North Korea, Northern Limit Line, South Korea_

 ##### Syria
 ### [Syrian troops raid the town of Bdama near the Turkish border in an attempt to crush a nationwide uprising. ](/news/2011/06/18/syrian-troops-raid-the-town-of-bdama-near-the-turkish-border-in-an-attempt-to-crush-a-nationwide-uprising.md)